-- 2.8 (1) Where the registrar determines that an application does not meet criteria and requirements or documentation for full active registration, an applicant may seek provisional active registration. - (2) On application, the committee has discretion to grant provisional active registration if it determines that it is in the public interest to do so, and may: - (a) set a time period within which the applicant must remedy the application; - (b) specify the means by which the application must be remedied, and - (c) impose a limit or condition on the applicant's practice until the application is remedied. - On application by a provisional active registrant, the committee may extend the time period to remedy the application.
+- 2.8 (1) Where the registrar determines that an application does not meet criteria and requirements or documentation for full active registration, an applicant may apply to the committee for provisional active registration. - (a) under this section; or - (b) under section 2.8A - (2) On receipt of an application under paragraph (1)(a), the committee has discretion to grant provisional active registration if it determines that it is in the public interest to do so, and may: - (a) set a time period within which the applicant must remedy the deficiencies of the application; - (b) specify how the application must be remedied, and - (c) impose a limit or condition on the applicant's practice until the application is remedied. - On application by a provisional active registrant, the committee may extend the time period to remedy the application.